Maloney, Torres win after delayed count in NY House primary

 Torres, 32, defeated 11 other candidates, beating his closest rival for the nomination by more than 8,000 votes, but vote tabulation in the race took weeks because of a record number of people who voted by mail because of the coronavirus pandemic.

-Torres’ victory, and Maloney’s in New York’s 12th Congressional District, were certified by New York City’s Board of Elections on Tuesday, and even then the board did not immediately release vote totals that would have allowed The Associated Press to call the winner of either race.
+Torres’ victory in a Bronx district that is one of the poorest congressional districts in the nation and Maloney’s in New York’s 12th Congressional District spanning parts of Manhattan, Brooklyn and Queens were certified by New York City’s Board of Elections on Tuesday.
+The board did not immediately release vote totals that would have allowed The Associated Press to call the winner of either race.

 The tallies in those contests were made available Wednesday.
 Maloney successfully defended her seat against challengers including Suraj Patel.